 Share the Pokémon in your area.
 If there’s one thing social media is good at doing, it’s providing up-to-the-minute information—like what Pokémon are currently showing up around your store.
 Post your Pokes to your Facebook or Twitter to alert your most stalwart customers, and they’ll hopefully come running.

 Encourage social media sharing.
-This one can be tricky to pull off, but it has potential to reach far beyond your normal audience.
-When customers come to your stores specifically for catching Pokémon, you should be able to gauge whether you can ask them to share what they’ve caught at your store.
+This one can be tricky to pull off, but it has the potential to reach far beyond your typical audience.
+When customers come to your stores specifically for catching Pokémon, you should be able to gauge whether you can ask them to share what they’ve found at your store.
 Your customers get to show off what they caught, and you get the word spread out about your store.
 Everybody wins!

 Choose a side.
 As players progress in the game, they can eventually choose one of three teams: Team Valor, Team Mystic, and Team Instinct.
 These teams play a part in the gym battles that occur in the game.
 You can take part in this conflict by holding contests or raffles in support of various teams throughout the week.
 If your business is a gym itself, you can offer discounts for whoever is currently in control of it.